angela24680403/personal-website/blog/study_notes/2_Explainable-AI.md

 3. Getting importance scores from CAVs.
 TCAV gauges the sensitivity of class k to concept C. Given a sample's latent representation and the CAV, how do you think you should gauge this sensitivity?
 TCAv uses the directional derivative to gauge how much a classification changes with a change in concept.

+Automatic Concept Extraction (ACE)
+- patches of pixels found across images can be thoguht of as a concept.
+1. Segment the sample across multi-resolutions.
+2. Cluster extracted segments using a hidden layer of a CNN as feature extractor.
+Then get rid of outliers as these are not useful concepts.
+3. Use TCAV with the newly discovered concepts to explain the prediction of the sample of interest.

+Grounding ACE (limitations)
+1. We can never be certain that we properly cover all useful concepts.
+2. We won't detect concepts that interact non-linearly with the output labels.

+Completeness-aware concept extraction (CCE)
+- Explains a DNN  by discovering a complete set of concepts.

 Reading List: